-Mr. Thon Lek, aged 60, a Malaysian, is an Independent Non-Executive Director of DKSH Holdings (Malaysia) Berhad.
-He was appointed to the Board of Diethelm Holdings (Malaysia) Berhad [now known as DKSH Holdings (Malaysia) Berhad] on January 3, 2002.
+Mr. Thon Lek, aged 61, a Malaysian, is an Independent Non-Executive Director of DKSH Holdings (Malaysia) Berhad.
+He was appointed to the Board of the Company on January 3, 2002.

 Mr. Thon holds a Bachelor of Economics degree majoring in Applied Economics from the University of Malaya.
 He started his career with Harpers Trading (Malaysia) Sdn Bhd in 1971 holding various managerial positions until he was appointed as Managing Director in 1995.
-In 1999, Mr. Thon was appointed as Chief Operating Officer, Consumer Product Operations of DKSH Holdings (Malaysia) Berhad where he oversaw all consumer product operations of Diethelm Malaysia Sdn Bhd and Harpers Trading (Malaysia) Sdn Bhd.
+In 1999, Mr. Thon was appointed as Chief Operating Officer, Consumer Product Operations of DKSH Holdings (Malaysia) Berhad where he oversaw all consumer product operations of DKSH Malaysia Sdn Bhd and Harpers Trading (Malaysia) Sdn Bhd.
 He retired from this position in the middle of 2004 and remained on the Board as Executive Director to handle a number of special projects for the Company until December 31, 2005.
-Mr. Thon attended three out of four Board Meetings of the Company held in the financial year ended December 31, 2007.
+Mr. Thon attended all the four Board Meetings of the Company held in the financial year ended December 31, 2008.
 Mr. Thon does not have any family relationship with any director and/or major shareholder of DKSH Holdings (Malaysia) Berhad, nor any personal interest in any business arrangement involving the Company.
 He has had no convictions for any offences within the past 10 years.